Low Resolution to High Resolution: Easy Photoshop Trick

 Step 3: Increasing Image Size

 Go to Filter>Blur>Gaussian Blur.
 Click on the image to choose a more uneven area.
 Take the slider to the left and gradually move to the right.
-At the point when most of the edges become smooth, stop.
-For the image, we are using a value of 5.5 pixels.
-Click OK to continue.
+When most of the edges become smooth, stop.
+For this example, a value of 5.5 pixels works well.
+Click OK to apply the blur.

 Conclusion